What a Ride!

 A tip of the Stetson to La Fiesta de los Vaqueros®, the Tucson Rodeo & Parade, kicking it since 1925.

 The action gets bumpy as champion cowboys and cowgirls test their ranching skills in six performances while the next generation takes center stage in events like RAM Mutton Bustin’ and Justin Junior Rodeo Exhibition.
-Before dawn on Thursday of Rodeo Week, fans start lining the streets to watch the Tucson Rodeo Parade (scheduled for Thursday, February 25, 2021).
+Before dawn on Thursday of Rodeo Week, fans start lining the streets.
 The 2.5-mile stream of horse-drawn coaches, outfitted riders, folk dancers, and marching bands is ranked as the world’s longest non-motorized parade.
 Watching from curbside is free of charge.
 Tickets for grandstand seating and pre-parade live entertainment are available on TucsonRodeoParade.com.

 After the rodeo dust settles, why not extend your visit with a road trip to nearby sights and attractions?
 Explore Tucson's Southside District.

-Video: A fun day out with family and friends is the top reason folks attend Tucson Rodeo events.
+A fun day out with family and friends is the top reason folks attend Tucson Rodeo events.
 Click below for recent videos and playlist.